w3c/PFE-analysis/results/noise_simulations.md

 ### Arabic

+Note: the number of input pages is significantly less than with the other simulations.

 ![Arabic IFT Privacy Simulation](noise/Arabic%20IFT%20Privacy%20Simulation.svg)
 ![Arabic: Total Number of Codepoints Loaded.svg](noise/Arabic_%20Total%20Number%20of%20Codepoints%20Loaded.svg)

 ### Devanagari

+Note: the number of input pages is significantly less than with the other simulations.

 ![Devanagari IFT Privacy Simulation](noise/Devanagari%20IFT%20Privacy%20Simulation.svg)
 ![Devanagari: Total Number of Codepoints Loaded.svg](noise/Devanagari_%20Total%20Number%20of%20Codepoints%20Loaded.svg)